dy/spect/readme.md

 * _Promise_ / _Thenable_;
 * _Observable_ / an object with `.subscribe` method ([rxjs](https://ghub.io/rxjs) / [any-observable](https://ghub.io/any-observable) / [zen-observable](https://ghub.io/zen-observable) etc);
 * _Function_ is considered an [observable](https://ghub.io) / [observ](https://ghub.io) / [mutant](https://ghub.io/mutant);
-* any other value is considered constant.
+* any other value is wrapped as `Promise.resolve(value)`.

-Resolved deps values are passed as arguments to `callback`.
-Returned `teardown` function is used as destructor when the `state` changes.
+When any dep resolves, effect invokes the `callback` with resolved deps values as arguments.
+Returned `teardown` function can be used as destructor of the previous state.
 Omitted deps run effect only once as microtask.

 ```js